jaeyoung0909/AI-vocabulary-book/Sprint 1 Report.md

 ## Actions to start doing

-- The team should talk about their progress matter, since the person, who already know much about others problems, could help the others.
+- regular in-person meetings with "daily" scrum
+- answer the three daily scrum questions
+- more knowledgeable teammates give help to the less knowledgeable teammates

 ## Actions to keep doing